Asset Pricing in Pre-trained Transformer: Related work

 \section{Related work}

-Although RNN models have highly improved the forecasting performance compared with the MLP models, as proved by \citet{Chen2024DeepPricing,zhou2024learning}, the defects such as failing to capture the long-term dependencies due to the gradient vanishing and explosion and low computational efficiency due to the sequential gradatim calculation as a substitute for parallel computation.
-The memory cell of LSTM and GRU improves the long-term dependency capture to some extent, but it still struggles to catch the long-term dependency if the distance is beyond a critical value.
-Thus, the core of the Transformer model, the attention mechanism, was developed for efficiently capturing long-term dependency. \\
+Although RNN models have highly improved the forecasting performance compared with the MLP models, as proved by \citet{Chen2024DeepPricing,zhou2024learning}, the defects of the gradient vanishing and explosion and low computational efficiency due to the sequential gradatim calculation as a substitute for parallel computation.
+Thus, the core of the Transformer model, the attention mechanism, was developed for efficiently capturing variable dependency.
+The classic Transformer models are developed for sentence translation and sentence prediction; thus, they are potentially suitable for short-length data such as monthly returns.\\

-In the early stage, people developed soft attention to add to the RNN structure for improving the prediction accuracy in NLP tasks.
-The seminal work of the soft attention mechanism comes from \citet{Bahdanau2015NeuralTranslate}.
-The first soft-attention mechanism utilizes the weighted sum of all input states to generate a new hidden state at each time step $t$.
-Concretely,

-Where $e_{t,i}$ is the attention score (alignment score), $W_s$ and $W_h$ are the learnable weight matrix for the one-step previous hidden status of the decoder $s_{t-1}$ (query) and encoder hidden status $h_i$ (key) respectively. $v^T$ is the learnable vector that can be estimated via stochastic gradient descent (SGD). $a_{t,i}$ are the attention weights, and $c_t$ is the output vector of the encoder. $f(\cdot)$ is the function form of the decoder one-step backward output $y_{t-1}$, the function form could be RNN and its variations. $W_o$ is the learnable weight matrix for the concatenated matrix of $s_t,c_t$, and $\hat{y_t}$is the output (estimated) at time $t$.\\

-Bahdanau attention is also named additive attention.
-Since the attention score was calculated at every time step, it has a drawback of parameter oversizing which latently causes overfitting.
-It also lowers computational efficiency.
-Additionally, it has more hyperparameters that require manual tunning, which increases the model training time and reduces the stability of the training results.
-Also, since it relies on the soft alignment mechanism, it is more suitable for short-term forecasting instead of long-term trend capture, especially in sparse economic data.
-It was used in financial applications such as \citet{Li2018StockLSTM,Zhang2019At-lstm:Prediction}. \\